 - Casual drinks at a pub in London Bridge.
-He was taller than I anticipated, more attractive and an absolute laugh.
+He was taller than I anticipated, more attractive and we had an absolute laugh.

 - Dinner at a Malaysian restaurant in London Bridge followed by wine in Borough Market.
 First kiss.

-- A trip to Brighton – there was a surprise case of Covid at the swanky bar I booked so we moved on.
-To change the scenery, we sat in three different place in the restaurant.
+- A trip to Brighton – there was an unexpected case of Covid at the swanky bar I booked so we moved on.
+To change the scenery, we sat in three different places in the restaurant.
 I likely drank too much but I was nervous.
 We went back to mine and slept together for the first time.

 - We’re back in London having delicious wine near Charing Cross.
 On our way to comedy, we’re caught in a summer shower.
 I try and suggest I come back to his.
 I end up on the train back to Brighton.